 Someone who is addicted to Xanax might also appear regularly drowsy and have slurred speech, dizziness, and lack of coordination.
 Being addicted to Xanax can decrease one’s sex drive, cause constipation, and increase salivation.

-Xanax addiction rehab in Ft.
-Walton, FL focuses on providing each patient with a personalized treatment plan that focuses on his or her own specific treatment needs.
+Our Xanax rehab in Ft.
+Walton focuses on providing each patient with a personalized treatment plan that focuses on his or her own specific treatment needs.
 Depending on what those needs are, patients will participate in services that will help them get into recovery.
 For many, the first step in treating a Xanax addiction begins with detoxification, or “detox”.